-- Non-Nucleoside Reverse Transcription Inhibitors (NNRTIs): These inhibitors effectively disable a key protein that HIV requires to replicate.
+- Non-nucleoside reverse transcription inhibitors (NNRTIs).
+These inhibitors disable a key protein that HIV requires to replicate.

-- Protease Inhibitors (PIs): This inhibitor disables the protein known as protease, another key building block required by HIV to replicate.
+- Protease inhibitors (PIs).
+This inhibitor disables the protein called protease, another key building block required by HIV to replicate.

-- Entry/Fusion Inhibitors: Unlike the previously mentioned drug therapies, this inhibitor blocks the virus’s ability to enter the body’s CD4 cells.
+- Entry or fusion inhibitors.
+These inhibitors block the virus’s ability to enter the body’s CD4 cells.

-- Integrase Inhibitors: Once HIV has penetrated a CD4 cell, it inserts genetic material into the cells with the assistance of a protein known as integrase.
-This inhibitor blocks the virus’s ability to complete this crucial replication step.
+- Integrase inhibitors (INSTIs).
+Once HIV has penetrated a CD4 cell, it inserts genetic material into the cells with the assistance of a protein called integrase.
+These inhibitors block the virus’s ability to complete this crucial replication step.

 According to the National Institutes of Health, the current recommendations for an initial HIV drug regimen include three HIV medications from two or more different drug classes.